 Pilot is a rare surviving Grand Banks style schooner and is an eligible candidate for the National Register of Historic Places.
 Built in 1924 by J.F.
-James & Son in Essex, Massachusetts, she is 154’ of remarkable maritime craftsmanship.
-Originally commissioned by an American syndicate as a racing vessel to compete with the fastest sailboats in the world, she was later purchased by the Boston Harbor Pilotage and put into service for over fifty years, becoming the longest serving pilot ship in the American history.
+James & Son in Essex, Massachusetts, "she is 140’ of remarkable maritime craftsmanship" (Vogue).
+Originally commissioned by an American syndicate as a racing vessel to compete with the fastest sailboats in the world, she was later purchased by the Massachusetts Pilot’s Association and put into service for over fifty years, becoming the longest serving pilot ship in American history.

 Pilot almost didn’t get built.

 Designed by the renowned W. Starling Burgess, Pilot was intended to race and beat Bluenose, a foreboding Nova Scotia schooner and the fastest boat in the world, for the International Fisherman's Cup.
 But due to the disappointing results of the 1923 race, in which the American boat Columbia was out-sailed, and the previous year’s defeat and disappearance of the boat Puritan, both financed by the Manta Club of Gloucester, the race was called off—and funding for Pilot ceased, just as the J.F.
 James and Sons shipyard neared her completion.
 Pilot’s death knell almost rang, but, luckily, the Massachusetts Pilot’s Association caught wind of her berth.